meganclapinski25/Euro2025_Data_Analysis/README.md

 # Spatial Structure and Tactical Style in the UEFA Women’s Euro 2025

-This project analyzes team spatial organization during the UEFA Women’s Euro 2025 using event-level StatsBomb data.
-The goal is to understand how teams structure themselves on the pitch across different phases of play and what those spatial patterns reveal about tactical style.
+This project analyzes team spacing, compactness, and space control in the UEFA Women’s Euro 2025 using event-level StatsBomb data.
+Instead of relying on traditional box-score stats (passes, shots, goals), this analysis focuses on how teams organize themselves spatially across different phases of play.

-Rather than focusing on traditional event counts (passes, shots, duels), this analysis introduces spatial metrics that quantify **team shape**, **compactness**, and **space usage** during attacking and defensive phases.
+The goal is to understand how teams play — not just how often they score or win.

 ---